Singularities of Curve Shortening Flow with Convex Projections: Linear scales

 for all possible $\vec\theta=\vec\theta(\tau)=(\theta_1(\tau),\cdots,\theta_{n-2}(\tau))$ in Proposition \ref{the proposition on estimates of linear scales}. \end{rmk}

-Based on Nash-Moser estimates and Schauder estimates, we are able to derive $C^2$ estimates over time intervals where we have $C^1$ estimates.
-In the following proposition, we clarify that the constant is independent of the spacetime domain. \begin{prop} Let constants $\lambda_0$, $H_0$, $\tau_0$ be as in Proposition \ref{the proposition on estimates of linear scales}.
+Based on Nash-Moser estimates and Schauder estimates, we are able to derive the following $C^2$ estimates, over time intervals where we have $C^1$ estimates. \begin{prop} Let the constants $\lambda_0$, $H_0$, $\tau_0$ be as in Proposition \ref{the proposition on estimates of linear scales}.

 Suppose that for some $\taup\geq\tau_0$ and $\mathcal{T}>0$, there is a horizontal rotation $S_\taup$ and a vector $\vec\theta=\vec\theta(\taup)=(\theta_1(\taup),\cdots,\theta_{n-2}(\taup))\in[0,\frac{\pi}{2})^{n-2}\subset\mathbb R^{n-2}$ such that for any $\tau\in[\taup,\taup+\mathcal{T}]$, $S_\taup\Gamma(\cdot,\tau)\cap \{|x|\leq 2\}$ consists of the graphs of functions $y^1,y^2,z^1_\ell,z^2_\ell$ ($1\leq\ell\leq n-2$) with